cameron-thomson-bsl/gradle-baseline/README.md

  | || |  | |  __/| |_| |  _ < | |/ ___ \| |\  | | |
 |___|_|  |_|_|    \___/|_| \_\|_/_/   \_\_| \_| |_|

-When bumping the `errorprone` plugin, it is important to keep the `error_prone_core` dependency aligned.
+* When bumping the `errorprone` plugin, it is important to keep the `error_prone_core` dependency aligned.
 Please refer to `gradle.properties` for details.
+* When bumping `spock` you must stay aligned with the version of Groovy that is used by the current gradle version.
+E.g. Gradle 8.1.1 uses Groovy 3.0, so you cannot use `org.spockframework:spock-bom:2.3-groovy-4.0` since that specifies Groovy 4.0.

 ### Upgrading gradle